235u/proposals/GamePriceComparison/README.md

 - filtering (by title, discounts, categories, genres, and platforms);
 - sorting (by column, ascending and descending);
 - grouping,
-- statistics (minimum, maximum, average, etc.)
+- statistics (minimum, maximum, average, etc.),

 **OR** mined data export - to do all of the above in Excel by hand.